 This class will introduce the student to current navigational techniques used in commercial vessel operations.
 Introduction to piloting techniques and chartwork.
 Introduction to voyage planning and use of publications.
 Tide and current theory and calculations, set and drift problems, visibility of lights, and the Pilot Chart.
 Compasses and compass error.
 Analysis and determination of the terrestrial fix.
+Introduction to electronic charts.
+Estimated time of arrival and speed required.
 Introduction to time and nautical astronomy.
 Extensive plotting and chartwork.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.
 Open only to students for whom this course is a requirement for their degree program or minor, or by permission of the department chair.
 Corequisites: MATH 090, PS 112.

-[Fall and Spring] Course previously titled Terrestrial Navigation.
+Previously Terrestrial Navigation.